 Welcome from WoA Organizers

 This panel draws on the experiences of women mayors, entrepreneurs, and civil society leaders to debate their experiences at the table, ways of increasing women’s representation across all those sectors, and to encourage the stepping up of the next generation of women leaders.

-SARA OLSVIG (GRE), Member of Parliament, Leader of the Party Inuit Ataqatigiit
+SARA OLSVIG (GRL), Member of Parliament, Leader of the Party Inuit Ataqatigiit

 VALENTINA SOVKINA (RUS), Speaker of the Saami Parliament of the Kola Peninsula, Director of the Kola Saami Radio Co.
 Ltd.